Walking Pages

 Further information:

-Mendip Ramblers Festival - not confirmed for 2023
+Mendip Ramblers Festival - Unconfirmed for 2025

 Mendip Ramblers Walking FestivalThis Ramblers Walking Festival will be based in the Somerset village of Stratton-on- the-Fosse, which straddles the Fosse Way, an ancient Roman Road which linked the cities of Lincoln and Exeter.
 The countryside in this area is varied, with opportunities for quite gentle walks as well as demanding walks.
 This is a free festival, no booking required!